Tauqeer-Ahmed-99/Tasks-Management-Flutter-BITS-Pilani/README.md

 - Clone This repository.
 - Open Project in VS Code.
 - Download ".env" and "todo_back4app.iml" files from below and copy them in the root directory of the project.
+- Make sure that copied ".env" file has "." in prefix sometime when downloading it defaults to "env" only without "." prefix.
 - Download android.zip file from below and extract/copy them into [project]/android folder.
 - Run "flutter pub get" in terminal to install packages.
 - Open lib/main.dart.